Pediatric Dentists Use Demographics and Competitive Data to Open and Expand Their Business

 Practice Real Estate Group (PRG) was touring spaces in downtown Ft.
-Worth with a client when the client noticed a dentist office across the street.
-He knew the owners — Dr. R and Dr. S — from dental school, and wanted to swing by and say hello.
+Worth with a client when the client noticed a dentist’s office across the street.
+He knew the owners — Dr. R and Dr. S — from dental school and wanted to swing by and say hello.
 He invited his PRG agent to go with him.
 After visiting for a minute and introducing his agent, Dr. S shared that he was interested in growing his practice to another location.
-Dr. S gave the agent his business card and requested a follow up.
+Dr. S gave the agent his business card and requested a follow-up.

-A week later, the PRG agent called Dr. S who shared more about his business model: a full service pediatric practice with general dentists, orthodontists, and periodontists in-house.
-He aimed to offer this comprehensive, quality care specifically to families on Medicaid in an environment that was professional, fun, and prioritized the kids’ experience.
+A week later, the PRG agent called Dr. S who shared more about his business model: a full-service pediatric practice with general dentists, orthodontists, and periodontists in-house.
+He aimed to offer this comprehensive, quality care specifically to families on Medicaid in an environment that was professional, and fun and prioritized the kids’ experience.

 The PRG agent shared how he could help — starting with data — and Dr. S decided to work with him.
 After finding his first practice location on his own, Dr. S knew his expansion would not come to life without the professional support and expertise of a healthcare real estate expert.